Tech Due Diligence for Fintech Mortgage Startups: An MSP's Perspective

 During diligence, VCs and M&A teams look at six areas:

-A startup handling borrower Social Security numbers, bank statements, and credit data through unpatched infrastructure won't survive this process.
-The diligence team doesn't care about your pitch deck.
+A startup handling borrower Social Security numbers, bank statements, and credit data through unpatched infrastructure will not survive this process.
+The diligence team does not care about your pitch deck.
 They care about your control environment.

 Why Mortgage Fintech Faces a Higher Bar Than Other Verticals

-Mortgage lending sits under overlapping regulatory frameworks that most fintech verticals don't face.
+Mortgage lending sits under overlapping regulatory frameworks that most fintech verticals do not face.
 A payments startup worries about PCI-DSS.
 A mortgage startup worries about GLBA, CFPB rules, FFIEC guidelines, TRID, RESPA, ECOA, and state-level requirements across all 50 states.

 Three factors push the bar even higher in 2026: